SPDR S&P Homebuilders ETF (NYSEARCA:XHB) Sees Strong Trading Volume

-Shares of SPDR S&P Homebuilders ETF (NYSEARCA:XHB – Get Rating) saw unusually-strong trading volume on Tuesday .
-Approximately 134,897 shares were traded during mid-day trading, a decline of 97% from the previous session’s volume of 5,040,255 shares.The stock last traded at $62.78 and had previously closed at $62.96.
+SPDR S&P Homebuilders ETF (NYSEARCA:XHB – Get Rating) shares saw unusually-high trading volume on Monday .
+Approximately 347,144 shares were traded during trading, a decline of 93% from the previous session’s volume of 5,025,601 shares.The stock last traded at $62.31 and had previously closed at $61.29.

-Large investors have recently modified their holdings of the company.
-Migdal Insurance & Financial Holdings Ltd. raised its stake in shares of SPDR S&P Homebuilders ETF by 3,086.4% during the fourth quarter.
-Migdal Insurance & Financial Holdings Ltd. now owns 72,268 shares of the exchange traded fund’s stock valued at $6,199,000 after acquiring an additional 70,000 shares during the last quarter.
-StrategIQ Financial Group LLC bought a new position in shares of SPDR S&P Homebuilders ETF during the fourth quarter valued at about $204,000.
-Arete Wealth Advisors LLC raised its stake in shares of SPDR S&P Homebuilders ETF by 9.8% during the fourth quarter.
-Arete Wealth Advisors LLC now owns 8,205 shares of the exchange traded fund’s stock valued at $704,000 after acquiring an additional 734 shares during the last quarter.
-Kaizen Financial Strategies purchased a new position in shares of SPDR S&P Homebuilders ETF during the third quarter valued at about $594,000.
-Finally, Lincoln National Corp purchased a new position in shares of SPDR S&P Homebuilders ETF during the fourth quarter valued at about $220,000.
+Large investors have recently modified their holdings of the business.
+Financial Advisory Service Inc. boosted its stake in SPDR S&P Homebuilders ETF by 165.0% in the 3rd quarter.
+Financial Advisory Service Inc. now owns 530 shares of the exchange traded fund’s stock worth $38,000 after buying an additional 330 shares during the last quarter.
+Creative Financial Designs Inc. ADV boosted its stake in SPDR S&P Homebuilders ETF by 42.5% in the 4th quarter.
+Creative Financial Designs Inc. ADV now owns 459 shares of the exchange traded fund’s stock worth $39,000 after buying an additional 137 shares during the last quarter.
+Confluence Wealth Services Inc. acquired a new stake in SPDR S&P Homebuilders ETF in the 4th quarter worth about $44,000.
+CWM LLC acquired a new stake in SPDR S&P Homebuilders ETF in the 4th quarter worth about $48,000.
+Finally, National Bank of Canada FI acquired a new stake in SPDR S&P Homebuilders ETF in the 4th quarter worth about $58,000.

 SPDR S&P Homebuilders ETF (the Fund) seeks to closely match the returns and characteristics of the S&P Homebuilders Select Industry Index.
 The S&P Homebuilders Select Industry Index represents the homebuilding sub-industry portion of the S&P Total Markets Index.
 The S&P TMI tracks all the United States common stocks listed on the New York Stock Exchange, American Stock Exchange, National Association of Securities Dealers Automated Quotation (NASDAQ) National Market and NASDAQ Small Cap exchanges.